Azure/data-management-zone/docs/guidance/DataManagementAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 }
 ```

 The policy above enforces the use of the data exfiltration feature of Synapse.
-Synapse also allows to deny any private endpoint that is coming from a service that is hosted outside of the customer tenant or a specified set of tenant ids.
+Synapse also allows to deny any private endpoint that is coming from a service that is hosted outside of the customer tenant or a specified set of tenant IDs.
 The policy above enforces exactly that and only allows the creation of managed private endpoints that are linked to services that are hosted in the customer tenant.

 These policies are now available as built-in: